snap-one/docs-driverworks/README.md

 #### Icon Templates

-The DriverWorks SDK includes Adobe Illustrator and Photoshop template and guidelines to assist with the creation of driver icons.
-These icons represent devices and services and are displayed on devices running Navigator.
+The DriverWorks SDK provides templates and instructions on how to create icons that will blend in with the default icons inside Control4 interfaces.
+Conforming to these guidelines insures that custom icons feel like part of the system.

 #### Media Service Proxy